-After the NOPA is released, all applicants will be notified of the results, and an Energy Commission representative will begin working with each awardee to develop an agreement for the awarded project.
-Once the agreements are finalized, they will be presented and approved at an Energy Commission business meeting.
-After approval at an Energy Commission business meeting, the grant agreement will be signed by all parties and work may begin on the project.
+After the NOPA is released, all applicants shall be notified of the results, and an Energy Commission representative shall begin working with each awardee to develop an agreement for the awarded project.
+Once the agreements are finalized, they shall be presented and approved at an Energy Commission business meeting.
+After approval at an Energy Commission business meeting, the grant agreement shall be signed by all parties and work may begin on the project.

-C. Project Evaluation and Administrative Screening
+D. Project Evaluation and Administrative Screening

-Applications will be evaluated and scored based on responses to the information requested in the solicitation.
-To evaluate applications, the Energy Commission will organize an Evaluation Committee consisting of Energy Commission staff possessing applicable energy or agriculture operations expertise or both.
+Applications shall be evaluated and scored based on responses to the information requested in the solicitation.
+To evaluate applications, the Energy Commission shall organize an Evaluation Committee consisting of Energy Commission staff possessing applicable energy or agriculture operations expertise or both.
 Subject matter experts from other agencies may also be invited to serve as scorers or technical reviewers.
-Proposals will be evaluated in two stages: application screening and technical scoring.
+Proposals shall be evaluated in two stages: application screening and technical scoring.

 Application screening is a series of pass/fail administrative requirements as described in Table 3 below.
-Applications that do not pass all the administrative screening requirements are disqualified and will not move on to the scoring stage.
-The following administrative screening criteria will be used in the REAP:
+Applications not passing all the administrative screening requirements are disqualified and shall not move on to the scoring stage.
+The following administrative screening criteria shall be used in the REAP: